WHTaylor/icat-admin/README.md

 A web application for convenient browsing and editing of ICAT data.
 See it in action [here](https://vigorous-lamarr-7b3487.netlify.app).
 Designed as an alternative to [ICAT Manager](https://github.com/icatproject/manager.icat-manager).

-Still a WIP, but closing in on feature parity with ICAT Manager.
-Incoming things:

- - Validation and suggestions for editing
- - Prefecthing next page of data
- - Prefetching on table button hover

 ## CLI Commands

 Created with preact-cli, so uses the same set of commands to build/run.